Unconventional Catalytic Olefins Production II: Technological Evaluation and Commercial Assessment

 New Multi-Client Study

-Progress in Technologies for Olefins Production – Including Direct Methane (C1) Conversion –
+Progress in Technologies for Olefins Production – Including Circular and “Green” Routes –

 “Unconventional Catalytic Olefins Production II:

-All of this has led to a fury of R&D interest in developing novel processes and catalysts that go beyond traditional thermal steam cracking, fluid catalytic cracking (FCC) and propane dehydrogenation (PDH).
-In this proposed multi-client study, The Catalyst Group Resources (TCGR) will both update its ground-breaking 2013 assessment on the progress made in unconventional technologies (“Unconventional Catalytic Olefins Production: Commercial Vision and Breakout?” ) as well as put them up against developments achieved since then, addressing such topics as:
+In this recently completed multi-client study, The Catalyst Group Resources (TCGR) has both updated its ground-breaking 2013 assessment on the progress made in unconventional technologies (“Unconventional Catalytic Olefins Production: Commercial Vision and Breakout?” ) as well as put them up against developments achieved since then.

-As TCGR has done over the years, we will answer these questions “for the industry” with contributions “by the industry,” utilizing our broad and extensive network of DIALOG GROUP® consultants and industry contacts.
+As TCGR has done over the years, we have addressed these topics “for the industry” with contributions “by the industry,” utilizing our broad and extensive network of DIALOG GROUP® consultants and industry contacts.
 The timing of this new study is once again critical, as there is an increasingly important interest in unconventional technologies despite the growing investments in thermal steam cracking.

 All TCGR multi-client studies are characterized by competitive and strategic insights for industrial and financial companies to evaluate.
 These include key trends, concerns, and conclusions on the best return on investment (ROI) actions, competitive expectations, and strategic SWOT’s on the players.
-TCGR is noted for its sound strategic advice in over 35 years of experience.
-This proposed study is a “by the industry, for the industry” assessment and a “must have” for future success in industrial olefins production globally!
+TCGR is noted for its sound strategic advice in nearly 40 years of experience.
+This recently completed study is a “must have” for future success in industrial olefins production globally!

 * * * * *

-Additional information, including the complete study proposal, the preliminary Table of Contents and the Order Form,
+Additional information, including the complete study presentation, the actual Table of Contents and the Order Form,

 is available via the link below or by contacting Chris Dziedziak at +1.215.628.4447 or email@example.com